 If you’re determined to buy IPO shares in Facebook, you’re likely to be disappointed.
 Here’s typically how IPO shares are delivered to the public.
 Facebook will set the price on May 17th after the market closes.
 The three lead underwriters of the stock, JP Morgan, Goldman Sachs and Chase, along with approximately 30 other smaller underwriters will have shares allocated to them which they’ll divvy up among their best clients, mostly institutional investors for pension funds and endowments as well as hedge funds and their wealthiest clients.
 It’s the age-old story of Wall Street insiders, well, protecting Wall Street insiders.
 Even the traditional ‘consumer friendly’ discount brokers such as Fidelity and Schwab have indicated they will restrict the offer of shares to their elite customers.
 What this means is that you, the average Joe, are unlikely to be able to buy any shares until the market opens the following morning.
 You’ll be competing with the masses as well as the institutional investors and we’ll likely see millions of shares traded and lots of volatility.

 While it might be fun to own a few shares of one of America’s iconic success stories, I’d recommend keeping your serious money in great American companies with proven long-term track records.
-While there hangs a Design and Development myth that buying IPO shares is a license to make a killing, you need only to look at recent IPO’s for Groupon and Pandora with their more than 40% declines to realize there are no sure deals.
+While there hangs a myth that buying IPO shares is a license to make a killing, you need only to look at recent IPO’s for Groupon and Pandora with their more than 40% declines to realize there are no sure deals.
 Facebook is a great company but that doesn’t mean it’s necessarily a great investment.